«Maximum transparency is key»

 Why did you choose Dataphone solutions?

-C. Weigl: Since a great amount of our industry colleagues have already been working with Dataphone, we asked them for references and further information.
+C. Weigl: Since a lot of our industry colleagues have already been working with Dataphone, we asked them for references and further information.
 We did not want to reinvent the wheel but use synergies instead.

 M. Queitsch: It only is beneficial when an industry and thus also our competitors choose to work with one single system.
 It makes it easier to exchange knowledge.
 In the end, the vicinity also played a role.
 It is not far to travel from Munich to Zurich and vice versa.